DarraghReid/dara-MS1/README.md

         * Users can visit this site as often as they like to check for new uploads.

     3. As the site owner, I want users to be be able to follow and contact me easily.
-        The contact section offer multiple ways in which users can follow and gitcontact DaRa.
+        The contact section offer multiple ways in which users can follow and contact DaRa.

 ## Deployment